ikihinojosa-sudo/Xiaozhy-agent-to-wait-for-you-to-speak-after-waking-up./README.md

 Thanks to everyone involved in this incredible Xiaozhi system specially "78 Xiaozhi" for giving us the opportunity to play and learn all about robotics and AI.

-Xiaozhi is much more than just a simple conversational system; it has the potential to become as incredible of those from Tesla or Boston Dynamics.
+Xiaozhi is much more than just a simple conversational system; it has the potential to make a robot as incredible of those from Tesla or Boston Dynamics.

-It’s about playing with code and creating without limits.

-Thank you, Xiaozhi.

 The 3-Step Concrete Solution